 Demerit points alone do not directly impact your car insurance premiums in Ontario.
 However, if demerit points are accompanied by a conviction, then your insurance premiums may be impacted.
 A conviction refers to being found guilty in court of a driving offence, such as speeding or stunt driving.

-In Ontario, the demerit point system is primarily used to determine eligibility for a driver's license.
+In Ontario, the demerit point system is primarily used to determine eligibility for a driver's licence.
 The use of demerit points in this context is not directly tied to insurance premiums.

 When calculating your car insurance premiums in Ontario, the type and severity of the conviction are taken into consideration.
 Factors such as minor, major, or criminal convictions will be taken into account.